Cognigy/Documentation/docs/en/docs/ai/resources/deploy/endpoints.md

   <img class="image-center" src="{{config.site_url}}ai/resources/images/override-snapshots-connection.png" width="100%" />
 </figure>

-Agents with snapshots have the toggle "Override Snapshot Connections" in the endpoint editor.
-Turning this toggle ON will allow this endpoint to override the connections in a snapshot with the [**connections**]({{config.site_url}}ai/resources/build/connections/) in the project.
-If a connection is available only in the snapshot, then it will be used from the snapshot irrespective of this toggle setting.
-If needed, this connection needs to be manually updated.
+Agents with Snapshots have the toggle "Override Snapshot Connections" in the Endpoint editor.
+Turning this toggle ON will allow this Endpoint to override the Connections in a Snapshot with the [**Connections**]({{config.site_url}}ai/resources/build/connections/) in the Project.
+If a Connection is available only in the Snapshot, then it will be used from the Snapshot irrespective of this toggle setting.
+If needed, this Connection needs to be manually updated.

 ???+ info "Default setting"
     By default, any endpoint will keep using the connections from the snapshot unless the toggle is turned ON.